East Rail line: Expansion since the 1990s

 The design of the EMU was modified as well: four more sets of doors being added to each car, adding up to a total of ten sets of doors, each side with five; the introduction of new passenger information plasma display; and more standing space by rearranging seating patterns from the traditional back-to-back seating to a longitudinal design.
-The yellow-cab train was formally retired with a "Farewell Ride" on 31 October 1999.

 In 1998, a new signalling system, known as Transmission balise-locomotive (TBL, as used in Belgium), came into operation on the line.
 This Automatic Train Protection (ATP) system, a replacement for the previous Automatic Warning System (AWS) developed in Britain, ensures a safe distance is maintained between trains.
 It also allowed an increase in train frequencies from 20 to 24 per hour each way.
-The control centre was also relocated from Kowloon station to a new facility in the KCRC operations headquarters building at Fo Tan Railway House.
+The control centre was also relocated from Kowloon station to a new facility in the KCRC operations headquarters building at KCRC House (now known as the Fo Tan Railway House).
 Also as part of the ATP project, a two kilometre section of the tracks near the Pak Shek Kok reclamation, curving around the former coastline, was straightened out during the mid-1990s.
 The tracks now run alongside the Tolo Highway.
 A vestige of the former alignment, an old bridge beside Cheung Shue Tan village built between 1906 and 1909, was identified by the Antiquities and Monuments Office in 2008 as a historic asset.

 In 2002, an automatic train operation (ATO) system was added to TBL, which controls the speed of the train for the driver and ensures that all trains will stop when arriving at every station.
 Under normal circumstances, most trains are operated in ATO mode except for scenarios such as operation of trains in and out of train depots, driver training, or at times when the ATO system fails to function properly.
-However, intercity trains using the East Rail line continue to operate on AWS.
+However, intercity trains using the East Rail line continue to operate on AWS.In 2004, the railway was extended in tunnel to a new southern terminus at East Tsim Sha Tsui station.
+On 28 December 2004, a branch to the East Rail, the Ma On Shan Rail was added, with an interchange at Tai Wai.